surniaulula/wpsso-ratings-and-reviews/readme.txt

 WC Tested Up To: 9.1.4
 Stable Tag: 3.1.0

-Add Ratings and Reviews Features to the WordPress Comments Templates.
+Adds Ratings and Reviews Features to the WordPress Comments System.

 == Description ==

 <!-- about -->

-**Extends the WordPress comment system:**
+**Extends the WordPress comments system:**

-Add ratings and reviews to Posts, Pages, and custom post types by extending the WordPress comments templates.
+Adds ratings and reviews features to Posts, Pages, and custom post types by extending the WordPress comments system.

 **Compatible with WooCommerce and its product ratings:**